-Most car camping sites do offer some of these amenities, but if you are heading into the backcountry, most likely these will not be an option.
-No matter the kind of camping trip you are taking you going to need to do some research before you head out.
-And keep in mind backcountry camping is not an invitation to leave garbage behind, whatever you bring in, you must bring it out!
-That includes food waste and yes even soiled toilet paper - more on this later.
+Most car camping sites offer some of these amenities, but if you are heading into the backcountry, these will most likely not be an option.
+No matter the kind of camping trip you are taking, you will need to do some research before you head out.
+And keep in mind backcountry camping is not an invitation to leave garbage behind; whatever you bring in, you must bring it out!
+That includes food waste and even soiled toilet paper - more later.

-One thing you absolutely need to know is what kind of waste management services they offer, recycling, composting, etc. if there are none, you will need to be properly prepared, I'll go into more detail in the garbage section.
+You need to know what kind of waste management services they offer, recycling, composting, etc. If there are none, you will need to be properly prepared.
+I'll go into more detail in the garbage section.

 Responsible waste management and removal are critical to camping.
 It ensures our parks and campsites are safe for people AND animals.
 Animals can choke on plastic because they think it's food!
-Your safety is also of paramount importance and that means the campsite needs to be kept BARE for bear safety.
-Parks Canada has some really great resources for how to do it right.
+Your safety is also paramount, so the campsite must be kept BARE for bear safety.
+Parks Canada has some great resources for how to do it right.

 Here's the thing, if you leave food out and a bear wanders in and attacks you, they have to kill the bear.
-We need to avoid this at all costs and remember we visiting their home, not the other way around!
+We must avoid this at all costs and remember we visiting their home, not the other way around!

 Leave No Trace Canada is an organization that promotes responsible camping whose principles are recommended by the province's camping guides and have a simple rule: pack it in, pack it out.
 I highly recommend a visit to their website.

-Once you have a good idea of where you are going and what they offer, now you can start planning what to actually take.
-I am not going to lie, planning a zero waste camping trip is work, but in the end, it's worth it.
+Once you have a good idea of where you are going and what they offer, you can start planning what to take.
+I will not lie, planning a zero waste camping trip is work, but in the end, it's worth it.